 “Show don’t tell” isn’t just a principle for writers.
 It’s for marketers, too.

 In creative writing, “show don’t tell” challenges you to make readers experience what characters think and feel, instead of saying it.
-In marketing (especially content marketing), “show don’t tell” means helping your audience see the value of what you do and the benefits of your product or service through your marketing, rather than just making the hard sell.
+In marketing (especially content marketing), “show don’t tell” means helping your audience see the value of what you do and the benefits of your product or service through your marketing, rather than simply making a hard sell.

 There are many types of content that help your audience visualize why what you do matters, and you can use the “show don’t tell” principle to create powerful messaging.